Alois Pogatscher

-Alois Pogatscher (born 17 April 1852 in Graz; died 14 December 1935 in Graz) was an Austrian philologist of English.
+Alois Pogatscher (born April 17, 1852, in Graz, died December 14, 1935, in the same place) was an Austrian philologist of English.
 His doctoral thesis was described in 2000 as "Die bislang umfassendste Arbeit zum Lehnwortschatz des Altenglishen" ('the most comprehensive work to date on the loan-vocabulary of Old English').

 Life

 The son of a master metalsmith, Pogatscher studied classical philology and German studies at the University of Graz from 1871 to 1873, and German, Romance studies and English studies at the University of Vienna from 1873.
 After receiving his doctorate at the University of Strasbourg in 1889, he became a professor in Graz in 1908.